roydukkey/clean-package/README.md

 ## Integrated Usage

 The `clean-package` tool works directly on the 'package.json' file, to avoid breaking the NPM lifecycle.
-This allow you to add a script to the 'package.json' to clean the file during packing.
+This allows you to add a script to the 'package.json' to clean the file during packing.

 ```json
 {